 Men’s and women’s college basketball 2022-23 season starts before Election Day

-When Does NCAA Basketball Start in 2022? originally appeared on NBC Sports Boston
+When Does NCAA Basketball Start in 2022? originally appeared on NBC Sports Philadelphia

 College basketball is quickly approaching and it’s bound to be another action-packed season.